Magical place!

 Tertre Roteboeuf 1990 94p

 Tasted four times - last time in November 2011.
 Not consistent notes.
 Still youthful with an extensive and sparkling nose of black fruit (blackberries), a perfectly ripe one.
-Chewy and meaty on the palate with striking freshness, balance, and caressing aftertaste.
-Remarkable depth and structure with plenty of perfectly ripe blackberries/blueberries on the palate.
+Chewy and meaty on the palate with striking freshness, balance, and a caressing aftertaste.
+Remarkable depth and structure, with plenty of perfectly ripe blackberries/blueberries on the palate.
 Fabulous wine and a sure bet for keeping 20 years more!
 This was in November 2011.
-In December 2016, it turned out insignificant and was light and somewhat mute.
+In December 2016, it turned out blurred, light, and somewhat mute.
 92p.

 Tertre Roteboeuf 1989 95p

 Tasted five times - last time in December 2006.
 Consistent notes.
-It's still not fully developed.
-Sun-ripe fruit and fat tannin complement each other perfectly, with deep structure, sophisticated on the palate, and long aftertaste, although with a bitter sensation in the end.
+It still needs to develop fully.
+Sun-ripe fruit and fat tannin complement each other perfectly, with deep structure, a sophisticated touch on the palate, and a long aftertaste, although with a bitter sensation in the end.
 Outstanding wine.
 It can be consumed now but will be on top in 3-5 years.

 Tertre Roteboeuf 1988 93p

-Tasted twice - last time in March 2000.
+I tasted it twice, the last time in March 2000.
 Consistent notes.
-It is an incredibly entertaining wine with beautiful balance, perfectly ripe raspberry, cherry fruit, a raisiny scent, and great intensity.
+It is an incredibly entertaining wine with beautiful balance, perfectly ripe raspberry and cherry fruit, a raisiny scent, and great intensity.
 It has a lovely structure and impressive length on the palate.
-It's just delicious - you can easily hold on for 3-5 years.
+It's delicious and you can easily hold on for 3-5 years.

 Tertre Roteboeuf 1987 89p